llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 - `SND_PCM_FORMAT_FLOAT_LE`
     - This specifies the audio format that the ALSA interface should expect.
 I've chosen 32-bit floats because it makes the IIR resonator simpler to implement, it has a range of -1.0 to 1.0 [^7]
 - `SND_PCM_ACCESS_MMAP_NONINTERLEAVED`
-    - This specifies that samples are not interleaved, ie, there are two buffers where 8 samples would be written as LLLL and RRRR.
+    - This specifies that samples are not interleaved, IE, there are two buffers where 8 samples would be written as LLLL and RRRR.
 If I'd configured the interface to have interleaved samples, then there would be a single buffer with the samples written LRLRLRLR.
 - `2U`
-    - Number of channels, ie left and right.
+    - Number of channels, IE left and right.
 You could have 1 channel with mono audio if you wanted.
 - `44100U`
     - Audio sampling rate, which means the maximum frequency that we can output of this interface is `fs/2 == 22050 Hz`
 - `0U`
-    - ALSA resampling, which specifies whether the ALSA interface will resample the audio before being played by the soundcard, I don't know too much about this option to be honest.
+    - ALSA resampling, which specifies whether the ALSA interface will resample the audio before being played by the sound card, I don't know too much about this option to be honest.
 - `10000U`
     - This is the latency of the ALSA interface measured in microseconds (us).
 If you want a more responsive and real-time sound engine, then lower this number.
-Make this number too low and you still start getting underrun, where the program cannot generate samples fast enough for the audio device.
+Make this number too low and you still start getting under-run, where the program cannot generate samples fast enough for the audio device.

 In the configuration I've selected 32-bit floats.
 I like using typed variables, so have created a typedef for the normal `float` variable, with a static assertion should it ever change size for whatever reason.